jutaro/purescript-webgl-generator/README.md

 > docs/WebGL-1.0.3.idl > src/Graphics/WebGL/Raw.purs
 ```

-## PureScript
+## Graphics.WebGL.Raw

-`Graphics.WebGL.Raw` is intended as the lowest-possible-level wrapping of the
+The generated library is intended as the lowest-possible-level wrapping of
-WebGL API for PureScript.
+the WebGL API for PureScript.
 It is not intended for use outside of the
 `purescript-webgl-unsafe` package, which provides a type-safe (but not
 error-checked) wrapper around the raw methods.

-To build the `Graphics.WebGL.Raw` module, ensure you have a recent version of
+To build `Graphics.WebGL.Raw`, ensure you have a recent version of Node
-Node and `npm` installed, and then:
+and `npm` installed, and then:

 ```sh
 > npm install